Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Graph Problems.md

     }
 }
 ```
-### how to Check if an undirected graph has cycle ?
+### How to Check if an undirected graph has cycle ?
 ```cpp
 vector<vector<int>>adj;
 vector<bool>vis;